Back to Results

 3. Please submit as an electronic file by e-mail attachment to the Editor as above.
 We will ask for a paper copy only if required.
 Make sure this is your final version, changed versions cannot be accepted later.
 Send a single MS Word document, with abstract, bibliography and endnotes included.
 Do not send as separate documents.
 A fully anonymized PDF may be sent in addition.
 When sending by e-mail, please identify by your last name and short title in the subject line.
 Please use a unicode font for Greek.
 Retain a copy of the manuscript in the exact format submitted, since editorial comments sent to authors sometimes refer to specific pages and lines in the original.
 All manuscripts must be typed, double-spaced, with ample margins.
 Underline or italicize words that are to be set in italics; please be consistent.
 Use only double quotation marks throughout.
 Footnotes should be typed as endnotes in your manuscript‹double-spaced and numbered in a consecutive series (not 16, 16a, 16b).
 Give inclusive page numbers; do not use ff.
 Articles should be accompanied by a full bibliography of works cited (only), and author-date citations should be used in text where possible.
 Simple bibliographical references can be inserted directly into text‹³Boatwright (1991, 24) suggests...².
 If some discussion is required, however, the reference should be in a footnote.
 For Greek and Latin passages, please use a standard edition (Oxford, Teubner, Budé).
 Please state whose translations you are using (your own or otherwise) in an appropriately placed footnote.

 4. The Journal follows a policy of blind and anonymous reviewing.
 Authors are asked to prepare their manuscripts so that their own identities are not revealed to editorial readers.
+While the manuscript is under review, we kindly ask authors to remove it from their personal online CV and/or webpage(s) to ensure that anonymity is preserved.
 The first two pages should be unnumbered: (1) a cover page with the title of the manuscript, the author’s name, address, telephone number, and e-mail address; and (2) an abstract of 100 or fewer words (repeat the title of the article on the abstract page to identify it).
 Number pages thereafter sequentially (first page of text is page 1).
 Authors who use a header with page numbers should use a short title (e.g., “Fasti and the Stars” - 3).
 Although it may seem obvious, please proofread your paper, especially the Latin and Greek passages, and make sure all references are complete before submitting it for review.

-5. If you are asked to submit a revised version of your paper for a second review, please prepare 2 blind paper copies as above; an electronic version should also be sent if possible.
+5. If you are asked to submit a revised version of your paper for a second review, please prepare a blind electronic copy as above; a letter explaining any changes and responses to the readers’ reports should also be sent.

 6. Scholarship published in the Journal often requires quotations in Greek.
 Despite modern production methods, the printing of Greek is costly and time consuming, as compositors do not know Greek.
 Contributors are asked to follow these guidelines: Do not quote passages in Greek or insert Greek words unnecessarily.
 Please use a unicode font for Greek other than that used for the English text.
 Try to keep the Greek together; avoid inserting Greek words or phrases in English sentences, except when necessary to gloss.
 Individual Greek words, when mentioned in English sentences, may be transliterated.
 In such cases, either underline or italicize the word to indicate italics; be consistent.